 Building muscle can often be hard.
-Everybody knows somebody who just has to look at the weight rack to get big, but for those not as genetically gifted, getting your supplement strategy right can really help.
+Everyone knows somebody who just has to look at the squat rack to pack on the muscle, but for those not as genetically gifted, getting your muscle building supplement strategy right can really help.

-If you want to make the most of your training sessions, then knowing how your body builds muscle and which supplements can support your specific goals will be very helpful.
+If you want to make the most of your training sessions, then knowing how your body builds muscle, and which performance-enhancing supplements can support your specific goals is incredibly valuable.
 Our list of the 6 best supplements for muscle gain, below, will help you to select the perfect choice for you.

 Best Supplements for Muscle Gain